abhi4ssj/few-shot-segmentation/README.md

-# Squeeze \& Excite'Guided Few-Shot Segmentation of Volumetric Images
+# 'Squeeze \& Excite' Guided Few-Shot Segmentation of Volumetric Images

+The paper is published at the journal Medical Image Analysis.
+Link to arxiv: https://arxiv.org/abs/1902.01314.

 This project contains the source code for training and evaluation for all the experiments of the aforementioned work.
 Root directory contains the neural network file 'few_shot_segmentaion.py' and the relevant 'solver.py' for the proposed method.